lexus2k/nixie_clock/README.md

 ## How to configure nixie-clock

+If nixie clocks device is not yet configured, after power up it runs AP wi-fi mode (ssid: "NixieClockXXXXXX", where XXXXXX is MAC address of the device; and password: "00000000").
+In case if nixie clocks device is already configured, you can always reconfigure device by pressing and holding Button 4 (_on some devices this button is located on main board in the left-front corner_).

-If nixie clocks are not yet configured, then connect to AP (ssid: "ncXXXXXX", where XXXXXX - 6 digits of MAC addr, password: "00000000") provided by Nixie Clock from Mobile Phone or PC, and then open web-page http://nixie-clock.local/ in browser.
+Connect to AP provided by Nixie Clock from Mobile Phone or PC, and then open web-page http://nixie-clock.local/ in browser.
+If your device (PC or Mobile Phone) doesn't support zeroconf, then use http://192.168.4.1/ url.

-If nixie clocks are configured to connect your Home AP, then connect to your Home AP from Mobile Phone or PC, and then open web-page http://nixie-clock.local/ in browser.
+If nixie clocks are configured to connect your Home AP, then connect to your Home AP from Mobile Phone or PC, and then open web-page http://nixie-clock.local/ (or http://ip/) in browser.

-Remember, IGMP Snooping must be enabled to allow Bonjour protocol.
+Remember, IGMP Snooping must be enabled to allow zeroconf protocol.

 ## Manual on Keys